sfmajors373/100-days-of-code/log2.md

 **Thoughts:** I got a lot done.
 I'm pretty happy about it since I will need to have time to devote to the GIS project when I get the preprocessing done and my thesis once I collect more data for it.

 **Link to work:** [Character RNN](https://github.com/sfmajors373/deep-learning-v2-pytorch/tree/master/recurrent-neural-networks/char-rnn)  [Sentiment Analysis](https://github.com/sfmajors373/deep-learning-v2-pytorch/tree/master/sentiment-rnn)
+### Day 8: December 23, 2019

+**Today's Progress**: I didn't get as much done today.
+I ran one of the notebooks that I have made in the past couple days and started fixing a couple errors in the others.
+I also watched one video from the Intel Edge course

+**Thoughts:** The nvidia card that I picked up is way speedier than before!

+**Link to work:** No links today